Nina Boyle: Post-war

 After the war and the winning of women's political rights, Boyle, like many ex-suffragettes turned to the right politically, though not to the same extent as her former associate Mary Allen who became a member of the British Union of Fascists.
 Boyle was a speaker at a meeting of the anti-German and anti-immigrant British Empire Union (BEU) in 1921, and shared a meeting with Margaret Lloyd George later that year.
 In the by-election for the Abbey Division of Westminster held on 25 August 1921, she spoke in favour of the victorious Conservative candidate, John Sanctuary Nicholson.
 During the Second World War, she was also active in the Never Again Association, a body similar to the BEU that campaigned for the dismemberment of Germany and the expulsion from Britain of all persons born in Axis countries.

 Death and legacy

 Boyle died on 4 March 1943, aged 77 in a nursing home at 99 Cromwell Road, London.
 She was cremated at Golders Green on 9 March.

 For some years after her death, Bedford College offered a Nina Boyle Memorial Prize for the best essay on a subject connected with the position and work of women.
 It is now offered by Royal Holloway, University of London (which merged with Bedford College) to a student in either the History or Social Policy departments.

 List of novels

 Apart from her journalistic and campaign-related publications, Boyle mostly wrote adventure or mystery novels.
-Though not critically acclaimed, many featured strong, capable female characters and were popular enough to merit continued publication.
+Though not critically acclaimed, her novels featured strong, capable female characters and were popular enough to merit continued publication.